 2.5.
 Loxley Public Company Limited – I-KOOL 3G

 Loxley Public Company Limited is a leading conglomerate in Thailand that operates in various industries, including telecommunications.
-Loxley launched the I-KOOL 3G mobile virtual network operator (MVNO) service in 2011, offering voice and data services to customers in Thailand.
+I-KOOL 3G aims to provide customers with high-quality and affordable mobile services.

 Tips: